mvolkmann/blog/src/smalltalk/32-saving-code.md

 Each chunk is delimited by exclamation marks.
 A chunk can contain:

-- a "From" line the gives the version of Smalltalk that create the file and the date and time at which the file was created
+- a "From" line that gives the version of Smalltalk that created the file and the date and time at which the file was created
 - a "classDefinition" that associates a class or metaclass with a class category
 - a "subclass: message send that creates a class